yangbo93/Adversarial-Example-Soups/README.md

+This is the code for paper [Adversarial Example Soups: Improving Transferability and Stealthiness for Free](https://ieeexplore.ieee.org/document/10858076)
 Notably, all baseline attack methods use official codes, and we appreciate the contributions of these authors to the research community of adversarial attacks.

 For gradient stabilization attacks, the Code refer to: [Penelizing Gradient Norm Attack](https://github.com/Trustworthy-AI-Group/PGN) and [Spectrum Simulation Attack](https://github.com/yuyang-long/SSA).